 Section 6 also details the process for lodging the ESS Annual Energy Savings Statement (referred to as the ESS Annual Statement in TESSA), PDRS Individual Liable Demand and PDRS Annual Statement in TESSA.
 Section 7 provides an overview of how we review and assess your compliance obligations and Section 8 outlines the process for paying any shortfall penalty.

-Key dates for scheme participant obligations are included in the 2022 ESS and 2022-23 PDRS compliance timeline in Figure 2.o Please note that these dates are subject to change.
-You should refer to our website for the most up-to-date scheme participant compliance timeline.
+Key dates for scheme participant obligations are published on the scheme participant compliance timeline on our website.
+Please note that these dates are subject to change.
+You should refer to our website for the most up-to-date timeline.